accurateproject/accurate/docs/overview.rst

 - Linux inotify support for instant file processing or delayed folder monitoring

-3. CGRateS Peripherals
+3. AccuRate Peripherals
 ======================
 Packaged together due to common usage

 3.1. cgr-engine
 ---------------
-- Configured via .json files, encorporating CGRateS subsystems mentioned above
+- Configured via .json files, encorporating AccuRate subsystems mentioned above
 - Can start as many / less services as needed communicating over internal or external sockets
 - Multiple cgr-engine processes can be started on the same host
 - Asynchronous service runs (services synchronize later inside process via specific communication channels, however they all run independent of each other).